-Paris Jackson Joining The Cast Of ‘Star; After Lee Daniels Meeting
+Paris Jackson Joining The Cast Of ‘Star’ After Lee Daniels Meeting

 Paris Jackson is about to make her acting debut.
-After a meeting with Lee Daniels, Paris has agreed to join the cast on Star for at least one episode according to The Hollywood Reporter.
+After a meeting with Lee Daniels, Paris has agreed to join the cast on Star for at least one episode according to the Hollywood Reporter.

 Paris will play the role of Rachel Wells, a stylish but intimidating social media expert who is tasked with managing a photo shoot for the girl group.
 Jackson’s character will push Eva and Star into crossing some boundaries during the photo shoot, leading to drama in the episode of the Fox network hit series.